delton137/delton137.github.io/_posts/2021-02-03-a-polite-list-of-requests-to-the-FDA.md

 ## Here's what public-health experts are saying:

-"Not having Astra Zeneca COVID vaccine approved in the US is a blunder." - [Vincent Rajkumar, M.D.](https://twitter.com/VincentRK/status/1356951394104786946) epidemiologist at the Mayo Clinic
+"Not having AstraZeneca COVID vaccine approved in the US is a blunder." - [Vincent Rajkumar, M.D.](https://twitter.com/VincentRK/status/1356951394104786946) epidemiologist at the Mayo Clinic

 "The F.D.A. needs to catch up to the science...
 They are inadvertently killing people by not following the science." -- [Michael Mina](https://www.nytimes.com/2021/01/28/opinion/new-covid-strain.html), Epidemiologist, Immunologist, Physician, Harvard Medical School.